INDEX TRAITORIS: Angels of Decay

 The Angels of Decay have dwelled in the Eye of Terror since their original self imposed exile.
 They travel as a vast traitor fleet that appears in system with no warning and gives no quarter.
 Cepio himself leads this fleet from onboard the corrupted remnants of a battle barge, named the Altar of Pestilence.

 Even before their fall the Angels were know for their resolute and unwavering way of making war.
 Since their fall this had only grown with the blessing of Nurgle.
 The Angels of Decay arrive in system and strike without warning.
 They offer no quarter or surrender, moving to simply exterminate all life in their path.
 Great hosts of poxwalkers, unfortunate victims raised to unlife by the fell blessings of Chaos, follow in their advance, moving to silence those few whom escape the Angels notice.
 They are often times accompanied by noxious daemon engines akin to those of their Death Guard brethren.
 Their long years in the Warp have seen many of the customs and wargear from the Traitor Death Guard adopted in an attempt to survive.
 Indeed many former marines of the Death Guard have joined the Angels, taking on their colours and joining under the Prophet of Plagues as an escape from the rule of the daemon Primarch Mortarion.
-Whilst many would suspect this would earn the ire of the Primarch instead he allows it, seeing that they are all bringing about Nurgles will in one way or another.
+Whilst many would suspect this would earn the ire of the Primarch instead he allows it, seeing that they are all bringing about Nurgle's will in one way or another.
+Indeed it has been this recruitment from the Death Guard that has allowed the Angels of Decay to boost their war efforts with dark daemon engines such as Foetid Bloat Drones and Myphitic Blightcrawlers.

 Roll of Honour